 Smoking – All Ohio University buildings are “smoke-free.”
 However, we ask that students list whether or not they smoke to aid in the roommate assignment process.

 Special Needs – Ohio University assures equitable access to education for persons with disabilities.
 Each green has rooms that are designed to accommodate students with disabilities.
-Students who require special accommodations will need to contact Residential Housing and the Office of Disability Services.
+Students who require special accommodations will need to contact Residential Housing and the Office of Student Accessibility Services.
 Medical documentation must be received for full consideration for available ADA spaces on campus.
-Requests will be reviewed prior to assignment and accommodations are determined on an individual basis.
-For additional information about campus disability services, visit the Office of Disability Services website or call 740.593.2620.
+Requests will be reviewed prior to assignment, and accommodations are determined on an individual basis.
+For additional information about campus disability services, visit the Student Accessibility Services website or call 740.593.2620.

 Substance-free – Students who have made a conscious lifestyle choice to substance-free living can select to live where all residents agree to keep their space free of alcohol, illegal drugs, and tobacco products—this policy also applies to guests.